noraincode/kimichat-js/README_EN.md

 ---

-Contributions are welcome to improve kimichat-js!
+Contributions are welcome to improve kimichat.js!